 - If the property was built later, you must submit proof to the Department of Public Health.

 Landlords of buildings with three or more units must provide tenants with a copy of the building smoking policy.
 The policy must include whether or not smoking is:

 You must give new tenants a copy of the Partners in Good Housing guidebook.

 Landlords must follow all non-discrimination and housing laws.

 Renters Access Act tenant screening guidelines

-If you are renting your property on a short-term basis, through Airbnb or another provider, you follow other special requirements for renting short-term.
+If you are renting your property on a short-term basis, through Airbnb or another provider, you must follow other special requirements for renting short-term.

 Bed bug control responsibilities

-Landlords must develop and follow a bed bug control plan to prevent and control of bed bug infestations.
+Landlords must develop and follow a bed bug control plan to prevent and control bed bug infestations.

 You must give tenants: